khmarbaise/octopress/source/_posts/2014/2014-01-01-fluentapi-usage.md

     .build();
 ```

- The only things I need to do was to write some supplemental code to get to the above result.
+ The only things I had to do was to write some supplemental code to get to the above result.
  The following code lines are needed for the ```.forRepository("...")``` part.

 ``` java